alphagov/govuk-import-export-prototype/answer/apply-simplified-declaration-procedure-sdp-imports-exports.markdown

 - drug precursor chemicals
 - rough diamonds

-You can’t use LCP for hydrocarbon oils.
+You can’t use EIDR for hydrocarbon oils.

-##Apply to use SDP or LCP
+##Apply to use SDP or EIDR

 s1.
 You’ll need an EORI (Economic Operator Registration and Identification) number.
 You can [apply for an EORI number as a VAT registered businesses](https://online.hmrc.gov.uk/shortforms/form/EORIVAT) or [apply for an EORI number as a business that isn’t registered for VAT](https://online.hmrc.gov.uk/shortforms/form/EORINonVATExport). s2.
 You’ll need a [duty deferment account](link to content on duty deferment) with HM Revenue & Customs. s3.
-Complete [form C&E48](https://www.gov.uk/government/uploads/system/uploads/attachment_data/file/374170/ce48.pdf) (PDF,149KB) to apply to for SDP or LCP.
+Complete [form C&E48](https://www.gov.uk/government/uploads/system/uploads/attachment_data/file/374170/ce48.pdf) (PDF,149KB) to apply to for SDP or EIDR.

 You can [check whether your business already has an EORI number](http://ec.europa.eu/taxation_customs/dds2/eos/eori_validation.jsp?Lang=en) if you’re not sure.

 ##Bring goods into the UK temporarily

 There’s a different process if you want to [bring goods into the UK temporarily](link to temporary imports content) (eg as samples to show your customers).
-You can’t use SDP or LCP.
+You can’t use SDP or EIDR.